-The work contained within the 2021/22 Audit Plan is shown in the Table below.
+The work contained within the 2022/23 Audit Plan is shown in the Table below.
 Where applicable, management action plans have been agreed to address issues raised.

 The table below shows the evaluation received for each area of work.
 There are four levels of assessment - No Assurance, Partial, Reasonable and Substantial.
-There were no high recommendations made.
-The level of recommendations made is also identified below:
+There was one high recommendation made in an "Advisory" audit.
+This was on ensuring that where audit recommendations had been deemed as actioned/closed, that there was adequate evidence to demonstrate this for the Follow Up audit.
+This has been deemed as actioned and not raised in the more recent Follow Up audit.